needle-mirror/com.unity.burst/Documentation~/docs/CSharpLanguageSupport_BurstIntrinsics.md

 The `Unity.Burst.Intrinsics.Common.Pause` is an **experimental** intrinsic that provides a hint that the current thread should pause.
 It maps to `pause` on x86, and `yield` on ARM.

-It is used primarily to stop spin locks over contending on an atomic access, to reduce contention and power on that section of code.
+It is primarily used to stop spin locks over contending on an atomic access, reduce contention, and power on that section of code.

 The intrinsic is **experimental** and so guarded by the `UNITY_BURST_EXPERIMENTAL_PAUSE_INTRINSIC` preprocessor define.

 ## Prefetch

-The `Unity.Burst.Intrinsics.Common.Prefetch` is an **experimental** intrinsic that provides a hint that the a memory location should be prefetched into the cache.
+The `Unity.Burst.Intrinsics.Common.Prefetch` is an **experimental** intrinsic that provides a hint that the memory location should be prefetched into the cache.

 The intrinsic is **experimental** and so guarded by the `UNITY_BURST_EXPERIMENTAL_PREFETCH_INTRINSIC` preprocessor define.